 (Amended 11/10; 10/11)

-Implementation of these graphic standards will be overseen by the Graphic Identity Committee, chaired by the Director of University Marketing and Media Production, University Communication and Marketing.
+Implementation of these graphic standards will be overseen by the Graphic Identity Committee, in the Office of Strategic Communication.
 The committee's membership includes select campus communications experts, including University Communication and Marketing staff members, external relations directors, and designers.
 This group will provide ongoing consultation, interpretation, and advice related to the application of these standards.

-Requests for exceptions must be submitted to the Director of University Marketing and Media Production, University Communication and Marketing, for review by the Graphic Identity Committee.
+Requests for exceptions must be submitted to the Office of Strategic Communication, for review by the Graphic Identity Committee.

 a.
 A "logo" is a graphic, a pictorial, or a symbol that represents an institution.